The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 J.R.
 Smith is an extremely athletic and talented player.
 However, he does not have the highest basketball IQ and tends to zone out a lot.
 Whether this is due to the effects of drinking too much Hennessy or smoking too much medicinal herbs, it is inexcusable for someone who is paid millions of dollars to not be aware of basic things like the shot clock, game clock and box score.

-This is especially true if you are playing in the biggest stage of them all - the NBA Finals.
+This is especially true if you are playing on the biggest stage of them all: the NBA Finals.

 There is simply no excuse for a 14-season veteran to make such a simple mistake.